-Joe Rivers, Jr., 1083 Belvedere, Memphis, Tenn.
-38107, July 3-Please notice our change of address.
-Mail intended for the church here at 1317 N. Willett should be sent to the above address.
+Joe Rivers, Jr., 1083 Belvedere, Memphis, Tenn-38107, July 3-Please notice our change of address Mail intended for the church here at 1317 N. Willett should be sent to the above address.
 Work is moving along very well here; 2 have been added to the Lord lately; thanks be to God.

 Lester Dugan, Rt.
 3, Box 405, Bakersfield, Calif., July 7-Bro.
 Orville Lee Smith did some fine preaching at Southwest congregation, June 6-15; 1 young lady was baptized.
 For such we are thankful-we believe this is time and the Lord's money well spent.
-One of our dear sisters.
-Elva English, passed away in June: everyone loved her.
-She was kind and friendly to all and will be missed for a long time; her good works do
+One of our dear sisters, Elva English, passed away in June; everyone loved her.
+She was kind and friendly to all and will be missed for a long time; her good works do follow her.

 Barney Owens, 6878 Tylersville Rd., West Chester, Ohio 45069, July 19-We continue working with the congregation at Sharonville.
 There is evidence of growth over the past few months.
-We enjoyed being at the Sulphur, Okla, meeting this year.
-August 1-10, we plan Missouri.
+We enjoyed being at the Sulphur, Okla. meeting this year.
+August 1-10, we plan to be in Lexington, Oklahoma; Aug.
+15-24, at Powe, Missouri.
 Brother Jerry Cutter will be here for a meeting, September 5-14.
 Remember us when you pray.